resema/Notepad/_posts/2017-10-16-structuring-ml-projects.md

 ## Orthogonalization
 Knowing what to tune in order to try to achieve one effect.
 This is a process we call orthogonalization.
+The different effects should be orthogonal to each other, meaning there should be NO interferences between different features.